Jalan Besar MRT station

 Jalan Besar MRT station is an underground Mass Rapid Transit station on the Downtown Line in Rochor, Singapore.
 The station is located under Jalan Besar, at the junction with Weld Road, hence its name.

 The station was first announced as Sungei Road MRT station in August 2010.
 The former Sungei Road Thieves' Market was located next to this station.
-Jalan Besar station is within walking distances to Rochor MRT station and Bugis MRT station.
+Jalan Besar station is within walking distance of Rochor MRT station and Bugis MRT station.